-The required schedule of changes in the City's net pension (asset) liability and related ratios immediately following the notes to the financial statements presents multi-year trend information about whether the value of plan assets is increasing or decreasing over time relative to the total pension liability.
+The required Schedule of Changes in the City's Net Pension Asset and Related Ratios immediately following the notes to the financial statements presents multi-year trend information about whether the value of plan assets is increasing or decreasing over time relative to the total pension liability.

 Actuarial assumptions.
-The total pension liability was determined by an actuarial valuation as of October 1, 2014 and 2016, updated to September 30, 2016 and 2017, using the following actuarial assumptions applied to all measurement periods:
+The total pension liability was determined by an actuarial valuation as of October 1, 2017 updated to September 30, 2018, using the following actuarial assumptions:

 Inflation 2.50%

-Salary increases 7.50%
+Salary increases Service based

+Discount Rate 7.50%

-Investment rate of return 7.50%
+Investment rate of retu ırn 7.50%